apache/pulsar-site/docs/txn-advanced-features.md

 ## Select transaction isolation level

-In order to enhance the flexibility of pulsar transactions, pulsar transactions support two different isolation levels, the default isolation level is Read Committed:
+To enhance the flexibility of Pulsar transactions, they support two distinct isolation levels:
 - READ_COMMITTED, Consumer can only consume all transactional messages which have been committed.
 - READ_UNCOMMITTED, Consumer can consume all messages, even transactional messages which have been aborted.